General/ Medical Retina / General

 Dr Leonard Ong consults most days at Forestville and offers Saturday appointments.
-Dr Ong also consults at Macquarie University Hospital Ophthalmology Clinic and is a Clinical Lecturer at the Australian School of Advanced Medicine, Macquarie University.
+Dr Ong also consults at Macquarie University Hospital Ophthalmology Clinic and is a Clinical Lecturer at the Department of Clinical Medicine, Faculty of Medicine and Health Sciences, Macquarie University.

-Dr Ong is a visiting Ophthalmic Surgeon at Dalcross Adventist Hospital, Macquarie University Hospital and Chatswood Private Hospital.
+Dr Ong is a visiting Ophthalmic Surgeon at Macquarie University Hospital and the Chatswood Private Hospital, Chatswood..

-Dr Geoffrey Painter completed his medical training at the University of Sydney and Royal North Shore Hospital.
-He then undertook Ophthalmology training at Sydney Eye Hospital.
-He attained Fellowship in Cataract and Glaucoma Surgery at Addenbrooks Hospital in Cambridge, UK.
-Dr Painter has been in private practice in Gordon since 1993, in General Ophthalmology with special interest in Cataract Surgery and Glaucoma.
+A/Prof. Geoffrey Painter completed his medical training at the University of Sydney and Royal North Shore Hospital following which he undertook Ophthalmology training at Sydney Eye Hospital.
+He then proceeded to a Fellowship in Cataract and Glaucoma Surgery at Addenbrooke’s Hospital in Cambridge, UK.

 Dr Ilesh Patel is an Ophthalmic Surgeon with interests in Glaucoma and Cataract.
 He graduated from medical school at the University of New South Wales.
 In 2004, he completed a Masters in Epidemiology at the Johns Hopkins University Bloomberg School of Public Health in Baltimore, USA focusing on ophthalmic epidemiology and biostatistics.
 Following this, he was awarded the Delta Omega Scholarship to undertake a Fellowship in Preventative Ophthalmology at the Wilmer Eye Institute at Johns Hopkins Hospital, Baltimore, USA.
 He completed his Ophthalmology training at Royal Adelaide Hospital/Flinders Medical Centre in Adelaide in 2009.
 Following this, he completed subspecialty training in Glaucoma at Manchester Royal Eye Hospital, Manchester, U.K.